Waveguide: Acoustic waveguides

 An acoustic waveguide is a physical structure for guiding sound waves.
 Sound in an acoustic waveguide behaves like electromagnetic waves on a transmission line.
 Waves on a string, like the ones in a tin can telephone, are a simple example of an acoustic waveguide.
 Another example are pressure waves in the pipes of an organ.
 The term acoustic waveguide is also used to describe elastic waves guided in micro-scale devices, like those employed in piezoelectric delay lines and in stimulated Brillouin scattering.

-Mathematical waveguides
+Infinite tubes

-Waveguides are interesting objects of study from a strictly mathematical perspective.
-A waveguide (or tube) is defined as type of boundary condition on the wave equation such that the wave function must be equal to zero on the boundary and that the allowed region is finite in all dimensions but one (an infinitely long cylinder is an example.)
-A large number of interesting results can be proven from these general conditions.
-It turns out that any tube with a bulge (where the width of the tube increases) admits at least one bound state that exist inside the mode gaps.
-The frequencies of all the bound states can be identified by using a pulse short in time.
-This can be shown using the variational principles.
-An interesting result by Jeffrey Goldstone and Robert Jaffe is that any tube of constant width with a twist, admits a bound state.
+A waveguide (or tube) impose a boundary condition on the wave equation such that the wave function must be equal to zero on the boundary and that the allowed region is finite in all but one dimension.
+An infinitely long cylinder is an example.
+Mathematically, any tube with a bulge, where the width of the tube increases, admits at least one non-propagating bound state.
+Using the variational principles, Jeffrey Goldstone and Robert Jaffe have shown a tube of constant width with a twist admits a bound state.